ruby-amqp/rubymarchhare.info/articles/queues.md

 When a consumer application receives a message, processing of that message may or may not succeed.
 An application can indicate to the broker that message processing has failed (or cannot be accomplished at the time) by rejecting a message.
 When rejecting a message, an application can ask the broker to discard or requeue it.

-To reject a message use the `HotBunnies::Channel#reject` method:
+To reject a message use the `MarchHare::Channel#reject` method:

 ``` ruby
 ch1.reject(metadata.delivery_tag)
 ```

 in the example above, messages are rejected without requeueing (broker will simply discard them).
-To requeue a rejected message, use the second argument that `HotBunnies::Queue#reject` takes:
+To requeue a rejected message, use the second argument that `MarchHare::Queue#reject` takes:

 ``` ruby
 ch1.reject(metadata.delivery_tag, true)